geoffreyvanwyk/phel-lang.org/content/documentation/control-flow.md

 values `binding :verb expr`.
 Where `binding` is a binding as in `let` and `:verb` is one of the following keywords:

-* `:range` loop over a range, by using the range function.
+- `:range` loop over a range, by using the range function.
-* `:in` loops over all values of a collection.
+- `:in` loops over all values of a collection.
-* `:keys` loops over all keys/indexes of a collection.
+- `:keys` loops over all keys/indexes of a collection.
-* `:pairs` loops over all key value pairs of a collection.
+- `:pairs` loops over all key value pairs of a collection.

-After each loop binding additional modifiers can be applied.
+After each loop binding, additional modifiers can be applied.
 Modifiers have the form `:modifier argument`.
 The following modifiers are supported:

-* `:while` breaks the loop if the expression is falsy.
+- `:while` breaks the loop if the expression is falsy.
-* `:let` defines additional bindings.
+- `:let` defines additional bindings.
-* `:when` only evaluates the loop body if the condition is true.
+- `:when` only evaluates the loop body if the condition is true.

 ```phel
 (for [x :range [0 3]] x) # Evaluates to [0 1 2]